alex-wang101/alex-wang101/README.md

 # 🦕 About Me:
-📚 I am currently enrolled in Honours Management Engineering at the University of Waterloo<br>🤖 I specialize in the field of data science/machine learning<br>👯 I am currently working on Quiry - my LLM powered discord bot<br>🌱 I’m currently learning about the capabilities of semantic searching in natural language processing<br>💬 Connect with me on [LinkedIn](https://www.linkedin.com/in/alex-wang101)!<br>
+📚 I am currently enrolled in Honours Management Engineering at the University of Waterloo<br>🤖 I specialize in the field of data science/machine learning<br>👯 I am currently working on Quiry - my LLM powered discord bot<br>🌱 I’m currently learning about the capabilities of sentiment analysis in natural language processing (understanding emotions behind text)<br>💬 Connect with me on [LinkedIn](https://www.linkedin.com/in/alex-wang101)!<br>

 ## 🌐 Socials: